 CULA226W Advanced Restaurant Techniques (1 Credit) Students will spend 45 hours at an off-site food service establishment that works in cooperation with the culinary program.
-Food preparation and production will be emphasized, as well as exposure to the management philosophy of the establishment.
-This course is meant to give the student valuable job experience before graduation.
-(Co-requisite: CULA221W or POI)

-CULA227W Product Purchasing and Marketing (2 Credits) Students will develop a knowledge of purchasing specifications, as well as marketing techniques, to enhance sales and profits.
+Food preparation and production will be emphasized, as well as CULA227W Product Purchasing and Marketing (2 Credits) Students will develop a knowledge of purchasing specifications, as well as marketing techniques, to enhance sales and profits.
 The essentials for operating a successful catering business will also be covered.

-CULA228W Senior Practicum (0 Credits)

-The senior practicum is the student's "black box" exam.
+CULA228W Senior Practicum (0 Credits) The senior practicum is the student's "black box" exam.
 The exam is a hands-on exam based on the previous 18 culinary labs.
 The student must pass this exam to graduate from the Culinary Arts program.
 (Co-requisites: CULA219W, 220W, 221W, 224W, 229W)